cmrowles89/intro-components-with-signup-from-master/README.md

 # Frontend Mentor - Intro to Components with sign-up from Master & Testimonials grid section solution

 This is a solution to the [Introduction to Components] (https://www.frontendmentor.io/challenges/intro-component-with-signup-form-5cf91bd49edda32581d28fd1)[Testimonials grid section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7).
-These challenges were combined to introduce using conditional rendering to re-direct from the login page after validation to a new "page".
+These challenges were combined to introduce using react routing to re-direct from the login page after validation to a new page.

 ## Table of contents